 Cool your jets

-The Mac Mini is probably the most underrated computer around and the most underrated Mac.
-It's a workhorse, and most recently, folks have been using them to handle larger and larger workloads, so it makes sense that you would want to find ways to keep it cool.
+The Mac mini is probably the most underrated computer around and the most underrated Mac.
+It's a workhorse, and most recently, folks have been using them to handle larger and larger workloads, so it makes sense that you would want to find ways to keep it cool with one of the best Mac mini cooling pads.
 The Thermaltake Massive TM will let you keep track of the heat in your machine, so you always know precisely how hard to work your Mac, but there's a lot of other great options on this list.

 For a slim option from a company with a record of quality, there is the Cooler Master NotePal X-Slim.
 This is a great option whether you are gaming for hours or working on your computer for hours.
 The most important thing is that it will allow you to operate your computer completely worry-free for as much time as you need.
 All of these products are our top picks and will cover a wide range of different needs.
 Choose whichever suits you best and stay cool.